faceyacc/Another-Kanban/README.md

 # Another-Kanban
-a simple Trello clone to learn Typescript kds
+a simple Trello clone to learn Typescript.